robisim74/AngularSPAWebAPI/EXPLANATION.md

         refresh_token: refreshToken
     };

-    // Encodes the parameters.
     let body: string = this.encodeParams(params);

     this.authTime = new Date().valueOf();

     return this.http.post(tokenEndpoint, body, this.options)
         .map((res: Response) => {
             let body: any = res.json();

-            // Successful if there's an access token in the response. if (typeof body.access_token !== 'undefined') {
+            if (typeof body.access_token !== 'undefined') {
                 // Stores access token & refresh token. this.store(body);
             }
         }).catch((error: any) => {

-            // Error on post request.
             return Observable.throw(error);
         });
 }
 ```